2005 conclave: Pre-conclave events

-Presiding over the pre-conclave events was the Dean of the College of Cardinals, Cardinal Ratzinger.
-For the first several days discussions were conducted largely in Italian, putting some cardinals at a disadvantage.
+Presiding over the pre-conclave events was the dean of the College of Cardinals, Cardinal Ratzinger.
+For the first several days, the discussions were conducted largely in Italian, putting some cardinals at a disadvantage.
 Ratzinger responded to complaints by organizing simultaneous translation.
 On 14 April, in one of the daily general congregations, they heard the first of two mandated exhortations.
-The preacher was Raniero Cantalamessa, a Capuchin friar and Church history scholar, who had for several years preached the Lenten sermons to the Pope and his staff.
+The preacher was Raniero Cantalamessa, a Capuchin friar and church history scholar, who had for several years preached the Lenten sermons to the pope and his staff.

-On 15 April, officials and personnel who were not cardinal-electors but had duties during the conclave formally took the oath of secrecy The oath bound them to secrecy about anything they would observe in the course of their duties throughout the conclave, under pain of punishment at the discretion of the incoming pope.
-The oath was administered in the Hall of Blessings in the presence of the Camerlengo Cardinal Eduardo Martínez Somalo and two masters of ceremonies.
+On 15 April, officials and personnel who were not cardinal electors but had duties during the conclave formally took their oath of secrecy.
+Their oath bound them to secrecy about anything they would observe in the course of their duties throughout the papal conclave, under pain of punishment at the discretion of the incoming pope.
+The oath was administered in the Hall of Blessings in the presence of Camerlengo Eduardo Martínez Somalo and two masters of ceremonies.

 One round of balloting was to be held the first evening.
-Then balloting was to continue until a new Pope was elected, with two ballots each morning and two each afternoon.
+The balloting would then continue until a new pope was elected, with two ballots each morning and two each afternoon.
 The traditional procedure is that the ballots are burned, in times past reinforced by adding handfuls of dry or damp straw, to produce white smoke for a conclusive vote or black smoke for an inconclusive one.
 The straw had been replaced by chemically produced smoke.
 The ballot slips were to be burned at 12:00 and 19:00, Rome time (10:00 and 17:00 UTC) each day.